w3c/wot-architecture/USE-CASES/README.md

 # Stakeholders, actors and roles

-We have to use common terminology across the use cases to make sure everybod has the same understanding and the descriptions match, when we combine the use case in a document.
+We use common terminology across the use cases to make sure everybody has the same understanding and the descriptions match when we combine the use case in a single document.

 ## Currently used in use case descriptions